IngoKl/minimalistic-masonry-gallery/README.md

 # Minimalistic Masonry Gallery
 This is a minimalistic image/photo gallery written in PHP.
+It grabs images from a given folder and generates a minimalistic, but appealing gallery.

 ![Screenshot](https://github.com/IngoKl/minimalistic-masonry-gallery/blob/master/minimalistic-masonry-gallery.png?raw=true)